'The Price We Pay' Argues Rising Health Care Costs Undermine Public Trust In Medicine

 What got you interested in researching the costs of care?

 I have friends who ask me at work, where people are doing amazing research on cancer therapies, "Marty, why are you working on this stuff around pricing and the way we finance health care in America?"
-And I respond by telling them, "We can develop the cure for cancer, or ensure our operations are at incredible, state-of-the-art levels.
+And I respond by telling them, "We can develop the cure for cancer or ensure our operations are at incredible, state-of-the-art levels.
 But if people don't trust us, these cures are no good."

 So I became interested in the delivery of care, not just in the discovery of care.
 I could see the fragmentation in the system.